-When running an ad campaign on Facebook one metric that advertisers report on is click-through rate.
+When running an online ad campaign on Facebook one metric that advertisers report on is click-through rate.
 However, this metric means nothing if you don’t have a solid understanding of what a click-through rate is, how it affects your advertising efforts and how you should be benchmarking performance.
+In this article, we’ll be covering the true CTR meaning so you can have a better understanding of why it’s important for your social media marketing strategies.

 What Is CTR?